Corruption-robust exploration in episodic reinforcement learning: Introduction

-\emph{Optimism in reinforcement learning:} `Optimism under uncertainty'' has been the dominant paradigm for (the i.i.d. bandit-feedback setting of) episodic reinforcement learning.
+\xhdr{Optimism in reinforcement learning.} `Optimism under uncertainty'' has been the dominant paradigm for (the i.i.d. bandit-feedback setting of) episodic reinforcement learning.
 According to this paradigm, the learner greedily selects a policy that maximizes an upper confidence bound on the Q-function (a standard notion which measures the largest possible reward associated with selecting a given action at a certain state).
 This paradigm has been applied broadly in numerous variants of multi-armed bandits, starting from \cite{auer2002finite}.
 Our algorithms and analyses build on ``optimistic value iteration'' technique, a version of optimism under uncertainty which has been applied extensively in the tabular setting \cite{jaksch2010near,dann2015sample,AzarOsMu17,dann2017unifying,zanette2019tighter,SimchowitzJamieson19}, as well as in the linear-function-approximation setting \cite{YangWang2019kernel,jin2019provably,wang2019optimism}.
-We sketch this technique at the beginning of \Cref{ssec:corrupted_RL}.

 For the tabular setting with $S$ states and $A$ actions, a careful instantiation of this technique yields the minimax-optimal regret rate of $\sqrt{HSAT}$, up to lower-order terms \cite{AzarOsMu17,dann2017unifying}.
 Improvements due to Zanette \& Brunskill \cite{zanette2019tighter} achieve adaptive, problem-dependent regret guarantees, and Simchowitz \& Jamieson \cite{SimchowitzJamieson19} demonstrate that a certain class of optimistic value iteration algorithms attains $\log(T)$ instance-dependent regret bounds.
 For constant corruption levels, our bound matches the minimax and gap dependent rates up to logarithmic and $H$ factors.
 Two recent algorithms depart from optimistic value iteration: the Q-learning approach from Jin, Allen-Zhou, Bubeck, and Jordan \cite{jin2018q}, and an algorithm augmenting the observations with random perturbations by Russo \cite{russo2019worst}.
 The former algorithm also attains $\sqrt{SAT \poly(H)}$ regret for worst-case i.i.d. distributions, whereas the latter algorithm suffers suboptimal dependence on $S$ in its regret bound.
 In both papers, the learner's policy still maximizes an estimate of the Q-function.